-You may have found it difficult to obtain home insurance if your home has k&t wiring.
-In fact, this type of wiring is not inherently dangerous.
+You may have found it difficult to obtain home insurance if your home has K&T wiring.
+In fact, K&T wiring is not inherently dangerous.
 Problems arise when the insulation around the wires begins to deteriorate with age, or when home handymen have made alterations to the wiring.
-Knob and tube wiring should never run through insulation, especially blown-in insulation, as this type of wiring requires open space to keep cool.
+K&T wiring should never run through insulation, especially blown-in insulation, as the wires need open space to keep cool.
 Any insulation surrounding the wiring can cause serious problems.
-In fact, this wiring is sometimes referred to as “Open Wiring” which helps to emphasize the importance of maintaining open airspace around the wire at all times to prevent any overheating.
+In fact, K&T is sometimes referred to as “Open Wiring,” which helps to emphasize the importance of maintaining open airspace around the wire at all times to prevent any overheating.

-There is nothing in the building code in Canada which states k&t wiring must be removed from existing homes, but it is considered obsolete, and can’t be used in any new construction.
+There is nothing in the building code in Canada which states K&T wiring must be removed from existing homes.
+It is, however, obsolete, and can’t be used in any new construction.

 Any of the problems listed below can cause short circuits or overheating.
 To avoid these problems, you may need to replace your house’s wiring.
 If in doubt, have an electrical inspection done.

 Insulation over the wiring: If household insulation is installed over K&T wiring, a fire is just waiting to break out.
 The wiring is coated with a rubber/cloth insulation.
 It needs lots of space to dissipate the heat that builds up when an electrical current is flowing through.
 If there’s no room because it’s covered with insulation, it creates a very dangerous situation.